 The permit is designed to avoid or postpone major permit price increases of the type that would be necessitated by new parking garage construction.
-When CU’s two garages were built in the early 1990s permit prices had to be tripled (from $10 to $30 per month) to pay for the Euclid and Regent garages.
-This new permit is designed to meet three objectives that support this goal of saving campus parkers money:
+This permit is designed to meet three objectives that support this goal of saving campus parkers money:

 It is.
 A parking lot along 38th Street provides a low-cost remote parking option for those on East Campus that is similarly remote (1-2 mile bus ride from your workplace) and similarly underutilized (over 50% empty on average) in comparison to the lots offered to permit holders based on Main Campus.
 Free, covered, shuttle parking is currently available to East Campus drivers, with a shuttle trip of a similar length; see the last Q & A below.

 The price difference is based on the distance from the parking lot to the principal workplace of the permit holder.
 A two-tiered proximity pricing system was devised in the 1970s for the Parking Services Office because faculty and staff felt that it was unfair for someone who had to walk a long distance from their parking lot to their office be charged the same price as another in that same lot whose building adjoined the lot.
 Since that time, our office has used a pricing matrix that specifies the price/distance relationship between lots and buildings on campus.
 This matrix details over 8,000 lot-building price relationships between 69 parking lots and 117 buildings on campus.
 Approximately 2/3 of campus permit holders pay the highest rate to park relatively close to their primary workplace; 1/3 pay a lower rate to park further away – some out of choice to save money or because they don't drive very often, others because there is not enough close-in parking near their workplace to accommodate them.
 A smaller fraction park in a gravel lot and pay a lower rate.